priyanshu1799/MERC-BENZ-GUI/README.md

 # MERC-BENZ-GUI
 This GUI is created in Mercedes Benz digital challenge-2019 According to solution proposed from our side we have developed Graphical User Interface(GUI or UI) Using >>guide command in MATLAB 2018a(9.4).
 This UI so created can be compiled and converted into an Standalone application file which can run on any system with or without  MATLAB pre-installed on it.
 The main file to needed execute GUI is “Test_GUI_1.m” .
-On executing this code it calls various other functions already created in other matlab files within the same directory :
+On executing this code it calls various other functions already created in other matlab files within the same directory(**MR-BENZ-GUI/**) :
 ## INSTRUCTIONS
+### for code running on Matlab_2018a
 1. Test_GUI_1.fig >> This is figure file containing data regarding the User interface.
 It is always execute when you run the main matlab file.
 2.	price_sort.m >>  func.  that sort whole car data inputted on the basis of the price of the car      owned by the user.
 3.	engcmp.m >> func. compares the engine of two cars on the basis on different efficiencies (thermal, volumetric, engine.coff.performance) and returns an overall efficiency between 2 engines.